Senthil-Curated-Ref/Emmersion.ServiceBus/README.md

 * There is now a default implementation for `IMessageSerializer`
 * You can now publish a scheduled message
 * Ability to subscribe to dead letter queues
+* Connections to ServiceBus are no longer initiated immediately at startup, but wait until you publish or subscribe.
+* Subscriptions are automatically created if they do not exist
+* Subscribing will throw an exception if the topic does not exist
+* Ability to create auto-deleting subscriptions

 ### v2.1
 * Added separate methods in `DependencyInjectionConfig` for configuring publishers and subscribers.